 You have to be logged in group member in order to post messages.

 Caldero y Pilón

-Caldero (cauldron) is the Dominican cook weapon of choice.
-A cast iron pot that we use to cook most of our dishes.
+Caldero (cast iron pot) is the Dominican cook weapon of choice.
+We use it to cook most of our dishes.

 Pilon is a wooden mortar (and pestle), traditional in Caribbean cooking (An African heritage) to prepare the seasonings, usually garlic, oregano, salt and sometimes some varieties of peppers.